Heading to the USA? We share how to save money traveling the United States of America, so you can travel to America on a budget.

 Pizza across America is generally pretty darn good.
-However, chains like Papa Johns, Pizza Hut and Dominos still massively overcharge.
+However, chains like Papa John’s, Pizza Hut, and Dominos still massively overcharge.
 We found it a lot cheaper and often tastier, to buy pizza from a local business instead of the big chains.

-Companies like cityPASS and GoCityCard make paying for attractions a lot cheaper!
+Companies like CityPASS and GoCityCard make paying for attractions a lot cheaper!
 If you are in a city with lots of attractions that are costly, then get yourself a card before your trip and save.
-When you get a card online, you are likely to get a discount too, meaning it is even cheaper to see the attractions you are travelling for.
-On both trips to NYC, we have bought a cityPASS and not only did it save us money but it also showed us other attractions we could see and do whilst we were there.
+When you get a card online, you are likely to get a discount too, meaning it is even cheaper to see the attractions you are traveling for.
+On both trips to NYC, we bought a CityPASS and not only did it save us money but it also showed us other attractions we could see and do whilst we were there.

 Pick up some snacks from convenience stores like 7/11 to keep you going on long drives and keep you out of fast food restaurants dotted along highways.

 TransferCar lists car rentals that need to be returned to the rental company.
 For example, if you want to drive from LA to Las Vegas, you could “rent” a car from this site for as little as $5!
 That includes gas and insurance.
 You then have a certain amount of days to get it to the rental company in Las Vegas, but often you are given longer than necessary; meaning you can travel to nearby towns and cities en route.
-I will be checking this site out on our next trip!

 When in bigger cities, get yourself a big lunch for a set price (costing around $20 in cities like LA and NYC).
 Then have smaller or cheaper meals for dinner.
 We often tried those fancier or sit-down restaurants for a late lunch then grabbed a few slices of pizza for dinner.